daxlar/trigram/README.md

 Overview:

-Trigram is a tool that helps track how well you socially distance by using SCAN_REQUEST packets from the cellphones of those around you
+trigram is a device that helps you track how well you socially distance in open environments
+trigram uses sniffed SCAN_REQUEST packets from the cellphones of those around you to approximate relative distance
-The idea is to tune the TX power of NRF52 bluetooth radio to limit advertisement range, so that NRF52 is local maximum and global minimum
+The idea is to tune the TX power of NRF52 bluetooth radio to limit advertisement range
+This way, the NRF52 bluetooth radio is advetisement local maximum and global minimum
 If NRF52 BLE stack can receive SCAN_REQUEST, a device must be within NRF52 advertisement range

 After testing in open environment, -40dBM TX power seems to limit range to about ~8ft
+It was curious to observe that distance ~ rate of received SCAN_REQUEST packets
 We can use rate of SCAN_REQUEST packets, combined with the trigram_app to calculate a probable device within 6ft
+However, the SCAN_REQUEST packets may be influenced by ferromagnetic metals in the environment
-The trigram_app uses a magnetometer to try to calibrate real-time readings that may be influenced by ferromagnetic metals in environment
+The trigram_app uses the on-phone magnetometer to try to perform a real-time calibration of the rate of SCAN_REQUEST packets

 Getting started: